 Ultimately, the management dashboards increase visibility from the top down for financial transparency, and from the bottom up for better user confidence.

-With automation, all system access is authenticated, and every user action is fully logged and auditable.
+With CapEx software, all system access is authenticated, and every user action is fully logged and auditable.

 Approved CapEx requisitions are automatically archived allowing you to quickly review information about any activity, past or present, including time-stamped approval decisions, documents, and comments.

 In the event of an audit, this archive is essential, but it can also provide statistical data to analyse spending or workflow metrics over many years.
 Automated retention policies can be applied to purge-down old data to a pre-defined schedule.